 How does it work?

 All new patients are invited to participate from the time of referral.
 Their clinical journey is recorded prospectively by the DOCHAS research team.
 Analysis of this data is vital for high-quality clinical and lab-based scientific research.
-Clinical data and pre-treatment biologic samples taken prospectively have already enabled NCRC-based scientists to make new discoveries into this enigmatic disease.
+Clinical data and pre-treatment biologic samples taken prospectively have already enabled NCRC-based scientists to make new discoveries in this enigmatic disease.
 A growing number of DOCHAS-supported scientific collaborations are addressing diverse aspects of this disease.

-DOCHAS has placed Ireland and the NCRC on the word map of international paediatric IBD research.
-The team now participates in several international multicentre studies, including outcomes research, gene discovery, nutritional management and of environmental and microbial factors that underscore this condition.
-These studies offer Irish children and teenagers the opportunity of participating in such world-class research activities – an Irish thumbprint with a world-wide footprint.
+The DOCHAS team dedicates their work to finding answers to these questions in order to develop even better treatment approaches for children with IBD in Ireland and around the world.
+DOCHAS has placed Ireland and the NCRC on the world map of international paediatric IBD research.
+The team now participates in several international multicentre studies in many aspects of paediatric IBD, including outcomes research, gene discovery, nutritional management and the environmental and microbial factors that underscore this condition.
+These studies offer Irish children and teenagers the opportunity to participate in world-class research activities – an Irish thumbprint with a world-wide footprint.